Business insolvency

 Business debt consolidation can take place through informal arrangements or through formal procedures under the Insolvency Act, such as a Company Voluntary Arrangement.

-Business Debt Restructuring has a similar but narrower scope than debt consolidation.
+Business debt restructuring has a similar but narrower scope than debt consolidation.
 Debt restructuring is the restructuring of longer term borrowing from secured creditors, such as banks or asset-based financiers.
 Business debt restructuring on its own can take place outside of a formal insolvency procedure.

 Solvent restructuring when in financial difficulties